WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/20_Proverbs/Prov_23.md

 You will be like one who lies down in the midst of the sea, like one who lies on the top of a mast.

 ###### 35
 "They struck me," you will say, "but I was not hurt; they beat me, but I did not feel it.
 When shall I awake?
-I must have another drink." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+I must have another drink."

 ***